Bangkit-Capstone-C23-PS338/modul-ML/recommender/README.md

 All notebooks for recommender system developent.
-Final model is developed with FINAL-Recommender-MAL-SMOTE_better_pricing
+Final model is developed with **FINAL-Recommender-MAL-SMOTE_better_pricing.ipynb**

-Final used model: recommender-smote-try-simple-I
+Final used model: **recommender-smote-try-simple-I**

 Used data: influencer profiles and user reviews